New 2021 Stock availableOrder now for winter delivery

 A late season dual purpose apple with attractive blossom.

-A late season dessert apple with a sharp flavour and hint of strawberry.
+A late season dessert apple with a strong sweet-sharp flavour.

-A mid season dessert apple with a sweet lightly aromatic flavour.
+A late season dessert apple with a fruity aromatic flavour

 - Beauty of HantsGroup DSelf-sterile